moliver28/research-handbook/content/job-families/security/security-operations.md

 Candidates for a position in the Security Operations team can expect the hiring process to follow the order below.
 Please keep in mind that candidates can be declined from the position at any stage of the process.

 - Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.
-- Next, candidates will be invited to schedule an interview with Security Incident Response Team Manager
+- Next, candidates will be invited to schedule an interview with Security Operations Manager
 - Candidates will then be invited to schedule an interview with 2 SIRT peers, one of which will be a Senior
 - Candidates will then be invited to schedule an interview with Director of Security Operations
 - Successful candidates will subsequently be made an offer via email